TresAmigosSD/SMV/docs/design/SmvNameMatcher/SmvNameMatcher.md

 ## Constraints
 ### Valid Input
 * Input data frames must have an "id" column that uniquely identifies each record
+* Input data frames must not have any column names that end with "_Value"
 * Column names can't start with an underscore
 * Any parameters not described as optional above are required
 * The catalyst expressions must be valid for the kind of data they operate on